 Cortisone for too long has been prescribed as a ‘quick fix’ due to the theory that it should help to decrease inflammation in the bursa in the shoulder and thus reduce pain.
 As our understanding of shoulder pain and bursitis continues to improve, we will see less and less cortisone being prescribed for such issues.

 If the medical advice you have been given is to get a cortisone as the first line of treatment, we highly recommend you get a second opinion of your shoulder bursitis.

 Will I need surgery for shoulder bursitis?

-Recent research has shown that surgery for shoulder bursitis is no more effective than sham surgery (where the surgeon will make an incision but not perform any decompression).
-This aligns with our understanding that the bursa and surrounding structures are not the main cause of your pain.
-Therefore the risks associated with surgical intervention for shoulder bursitis would simply be too high when conservative management of physiotherapy and exercise rehabilitation have been shown to elicit much greater long term results.
+Recent research has shown that surgery is no more effective than sham surgery (where the surgeon will make an incision but not perform any decompression).
+This aligns with our understanding that the bursa and surrounding structures are not the main cause of your shoulder pain.
+Therefore the risks associated with surgical intervention for shoulder bursitis would simply be too high when conservative management of physiotherapy and exercise rehabilitation has been shown to elicit much greater long-term results.

-It is unlikely that medical advice will be to have a surgical decompression of your shoulder joint for shoulder bursitis and we highly recommend at least 12 months of conservative rehabilitation before considering this option.
+It is unlikely that medical advice will be to have a surgical decompression of your shoulder joint and we highly recommend at least 12 months of conservative rehabilitation before considering this option.

 Whilst you have shoulder pain we would advise you not to sleep on your painful side as it can cause discomfort and broken sleep.
 However, the research has shown that when your shoulder is not in pain, there is no benefit to not sleeping on your side.